Kava-Labs/javascript-sdk/README.md

 # Kava JavaScript SDK

 The Kava JavaScript SDK allows browsers and node.js clients to interact with Kava.
-Code examples are in the `examples` folder.
+Core functionality and query examples are in the `examples` folder.

 - client - client that implements Kava transactions and messages.
 - tx - Kava transaction types.